Madison Cawthorn wants to get the GOP on Twitch. Will it work?

 While Twitch’s draw in that regard is obvious, the permissible conduct on the platform by politicians or government affiliated organizations is less clear.

-For example, while misinformation or skewed facts have become common in political dialogue, it is against the Twitch “Community Guidelines,” and can result in anything from warnings to temporary or even permanent account bans.
-To that end, the rhetoric that is common at political rallies could be seen as taboo by Twitch moderators.
+For example, while misinformation or skewed facts have become common in political dialogue, some forms of misinformation are against the Twitch “Community Guidelines,” and can result in anything from warnings to temporary or even permanent account bans.
+To that end, the rhetoric that is common at political rallies could be seen as taboo by Twitch moderators should they believe it encourages or incites self-destructive behavior, incites violence, attempts or threatens to physically harm others, or could be considered hateful conduct or harassment.

 “Politicians on Twitch must adhere to our community standards like anyone else,” Twitch spokeswoman Gabriella Raila said.
 “We do not make exceptions for political or newsworthy content, and will take action on content that violates our rules when it is reported to us.”